rubensworks/cors-anywhere/README.md

   Example: `{"x-powered-by": "CORS Anywhere"}`
 * number `corsMaxAge` - If set, an Access-Control-Max-Age request header with this value (in seconds) will be added.
   Example: `600` - Allow CORS preflight request to be cached by the browser for 10 minutes.
-* function `isValidUrlToBeProxied` - If set, URLs are only proxied when this function returns true.
+* function `isValidUrlToBeProxied` - If set, URLs are only proxied when this function, which validates the url, returns true.
+* function `isValidAcceptHeader` - If set, URLs are only proxied when this function, which validates the accept header, returns true.
 * string `helpFile` - Set the help file (shown at the homepage).
   Example: `"myCustomHelpText.txt"`